BurnOutTrader/fund-forge/README.md

 fn example() {
     // Let's Assume the time is 14:00 if candle.is_closed == false {
-      //candle is closed candle
+      //candle is an open candle
       candle.time_utc(); // == opening time at 14:00)
       candle.time_closed(); // == the candles future closing time at 15:00
     } else if candle.is_closed == true {
-      //candle is open
+      //candle is a closed candle
       candle.time_utc(); // == opening time 13:00
       candle.time_closed(); // == the candles closing time at 14:00
     }